Body Psyche Integration

 Trauma: The condition that results from prolonged exhaustion of resources, a condition in which the person becomes unable to integrate the resulting interoceptive experiences, emotions, changes in body schema, and thoughts thus creating another level of stress on the system.

-Fogel defines trauma precisely as the failure of integration across interoceptive, emotional, somatic, and cognitive registers, implicitly defining body-psyche integration as both the disrupted capacity and the therapeutic goal.
+Fogel defines trauma explicitly as a failure of integration across interoceptive, emotional, somatic, and cognitive registers, positioning body-psyche integration as the restorative aim.

 Fogel, Alan, Body Sense: The Science and Practice of Embodied Self-Awareness, 2009supporting